Sell your business on ExitAdviser, an all-inclusive business-selling platform for sole owners

 Qualified advisors are essential for an effective business sale.
-The right advisor can have a huge impact on the success of the sale of your business, improving the value, reducing risks, and avoiding mistakes.
+The right advisor can have a huge impact on the success of the sale, by improving the value, reducing risks, and helping to avoiding mistakes.

-This tool belongs to ExitAdviser's platform of online services aimed at owners selling their business.
+This tool belongs to ExitAdviser's platform of online services aimed at business owners who are selling their companies.

 Larger businesses may choose to use a specialist business broker and/or corporate financial advisor.

-These are involved at an early stage to take care of producing credible sales documents, valuing the business, finding and vetting prospective buyers, and negotiating a sale on your behalf.
+These are involved at an early stage to take care of producing a credible sales memorandum, valuing the business, finding and vetting prospective buyers, and negotiating a sale on your behalf.

 Business brokers operate similarly to real estate agents.
-However, their practice is limited to business entities.
+However, their practice is limited to selling businesses.

-In most cases, though, a small business owner may want to pick a DIY (Do It Yourself) or FSBO (For Sale by Owner) route in an effort to avoid paying a commission to an intermediary.
+In most cases, though, a small business owner may want to choose a DIY (Do It Yourself) or FSBO (For Sale by Owner) route in an effort to avoid paying a commission to an intermediary.